trallard/ReproduciblePython/README.md

 4. [All things testing](04_Testing.ipynb): introduction to testing of standalone scripts and Jupyter notebooks
 5. [Making code public](05_SharingAnalysis.ipynb): how to share your code and being credited for it

-🦄 Additional materials
+### 🦄 Additional materials
-These are complementary materials that you can follow at your own pace if you wanted to complement the above sections [Getting started with Docker](Docker.ipynb): introduction to containers and usage of repo2docker
+These are complementary materials that you can follow at your own pace if you wanted to dive further.

+- [Getting started with Docker](Docker.ipynb): introduction to containers and usage of repo2docker

 ## 🖥️ What do I need for this workshop?